Frequently asked questions about log in to workspaces in Microsoft Teams and other EEA applications

 If possible, we suggest that you use Microsoft Authenticator app on a smartphone or tablet.
 This way, you will not be required to provide any phone number to anyone.
 From a privacy and security perspective this is the best choice.

-3.7.
-How often will I receive the SMS or need to use the Authenticator app?
+3.4.
+How often will I need to use the Authenticator app?

 The authentication becomes necessary:

-When either of these situations happen, you will be required, depending on your choice of multifactor authentication method, to approve authentication through the 6-digit code sent to you by SMS, or through the authenticator app.
+When either of these situations happen, you will be required, depending on your choice of multifactor authentication method, to approve authentication through the authenticator app.

-You can use the self-service Multifactor Authentication Setup, to change the phone number or to update the authentication method, i.e., changing from Microsoft Authenticator app to SMS authentication.
+You can use the self-service Multifactor Authentication Setup, to update the authentication method, i.e., changing from one phone to another .
 Make sure to select the EEA as organisation, as the authentication method is set individually by organisation.

 We recommend that you write to helpdesk@eea.europa.eu if you face problems with updating your authenticator/phone number.
-We can initiate a re-registration for your multifactor authentication method when you log in the next time to the Eionet’s workspace in Teams.
+We can initiate a re-registration for your multifactor authentication method the next time you log in to the Teams workspace.

 There will be no conflicts with your institution’s security settings for Microsoft Teams, if your institution has different requirements for login.